xXm4ntr4Xx/xXm4ntr4Xx/README.md

  -How to test your application (jest,cypress, supertest). \
  -How to deploy your app online using Netlify,Herouku, gatsby cloud. \
  -Difference between forntend(javascript,React) and backend(node.js,express) how to connect them togheter using fetch. \
- -How typescript is growing up in the business and the advantage of using it and so many thing other things\
+ -How typescript is growing up in the business and the advantage of using it and so many  other things.....

  # Hobbies